bmuschko/ide-composable-build/README.md

 1. From the menu bar select "File" > "Import...".
 Select "Gradle Project".
 Import project `common`.
 The projects should be rendered in the project view as flat hierarchy.
 2. From the menu bar select "File" > "Import...".
 Select "Gradle Project".
 Import project `web`.
 The projects should be rendered in the project view as flat hierarchy.
 3. After the import no issues should be reported.
 4. Select the `web` project.
 From the context menu select "Properties".
-In the tab "Libraries", remove the dependency on `a-1.0.jar`.
+In the tab "Libraries", the dependency `a-1.0.jar` should be shown as entry in the classpath container.

+__At the moment it seems like a classpath container cannot be modified e.g. remove binary dependencies or add source dependencies.
+It would have to be done outside of the classpath container which we most certainly don't want to do.__

+## Replacing a source dependency with binary dependency

+### IntelliJ

+1. Import project `common` by selecting "Import Project".
+Select the `build.gradle` file of in the dialog.
+In the dialog "Gradle Project Data to Import" deselect `b`.
+Press OK.
+The project should contain the modules `a` and `c` but not `b`.
+The module `c` should report a compilation issues as it cannot find the class from module `b`.
+2. Select the `c` module and "Open Module Settings" from the context menu.
+Remove the module dependency on `b`.

+__At the moment it seems like there's no way to add a binary dependency based on coordinates for a Gradle project.
+Binary Gradle dependencies aren't even listed in the .iml file.__

+### Buildship